snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/session-tracking/index.md

   </TabItem>
 </Tabs>

-## Decorating outgoing links using user and session information for cross-navigation tracking
+## Decorating outgoing links using cross-navigation tracking

 :::note Not available before v6
 This feature was introduced in version 6.0.0 of the iOS and Android trackers.